gvwilson/sensibleadventures/nardica/nardica.md

 Iffy's heart sank.
 She wanted Uncle Jack to say "yes" as badly as she had ever wanted anything.
 She could learn so much from Wales even if he didn't take her as an apprentice, She glanced at Aunt Naggie and saw the same disappointment mirrored on her lined face.
-If only the American hadn't told Uncle Jack what to do---that *never* went well.
+If only the 'Merican hadn't told Uncle Jack what to do---that *never* went well.

 But her uncle's bluster had no more effect on Wales than a windstorm would on a